Is your newborn farting alot? At first, it's funny and cute. But how can you help your baby and relieve their tummy trouble if they have a lot of gas?

 2. Try a new formula

-Your baby’s choice of formula may be the culprit to that excessive gas.
-Try a new formula specifically designed to relieve gas and help digestion.
-Here's a great option to consider.
-You read about more great options in our guide on how to deal with gas in infants.
+Earth's Best Sensitivity Formula is a great option to consider.
+You can also learn more about other great options in our guide on how to deal with gas in infants.

 3. Exercise those little legs